Sniper: Ultimate Kill

 Sniper: Ultimate Kill is a 2017 American action film directed by Claudio Fäh and starring Chad Michael Collins, Billy Zane, and Tom Berenger.
-The film is the seventh installment of the Sniper film series and a sequel to Sniper: Ghost Shooter (2016).
+The film is the seventh installment of the Sniper film series and a sequel Sniper: Ghost Shooter (2016), and the first to feature both Berenger and Zane since the original movie.
 It was released direct-to-video on October 3, 2017.

 Plot

 Colombian drug kingpin Jesús Morales hires a skilled sniper known as "El Diablo" to eliminate all of his enemies, enabling him to gain more control over routes for smuggling drugs into the United States.
 Kate Estrada, a DEA agent, was sent to Colombia with Master Sergeant Brandon Beckett to stop "El Diablo" and extradite Morales.